bchugg/stat-map/monotone likelihood ratio.md

 - Uniform distributions
 - Hypergeometric distributions

 The MLR property is important in [[hypothesis testing]]: The [[Karlin-Rubin theorem]] extends the [[Neyman-Pearson lemma]] to MLR families.
-This makes the NP lemma significantly more practical, as testing point nulls vs point composites is really done in practice.
+This makes the NP lemma significantly more practical, as testing point nulls vs point composites is rarely done in practice.